 Mortgage rates in Hawaii

-2018 average rates in Hawaii by loan type
+Interest rates also vary by loan type

 Lenders have a lot of control over your loan’s interest rate.
 Here are a few tips to help you get the most competitive rate possible.

 - Ask about different loan programs.
 Lenders have an assortment of loan programs with varying interest rates.
 Find out what loan products you may qualify for to find the best deal.

 - Fine-tune your credit.
 Eliminate debt and boost your credit score to qualify for a more competitive rate.

 - Weigh the closing costs.
 Average closing costs in Hawaii can run about 0.82% to 0.92% of the final purchase price.
 Consider these charges when evaluating the true cost of the home loan.

 Home values in Hawaii are forecast to increase